S2-group/NAPPA/Android-Studio-Plugin/readme.md

 ### Usage

-There are four actions to inject NAPPA dependencies in the project source code, each described below.
+There are four actions to inject NAPPA dependencies in the project source code (see figure below).
 After the instrumentation process takes place, NAPPA performs the ENG construction dynamically.
 Prefetching is performed transparently without requiring any intervention from the end user.
 As the user navigates an application's activities, the ENG is built and prefetching is performed whenever a suitable candidate is encountered.

 <p align="center">